University of Zimbabwe: Post independence

-Following Zimbabwe's independence after the Rhodesian Bush War, the university was renamed University of Zimbabwe in 1980.
+Following Zimbabwe's independence after the Rhodesian Bush War, the university was renamed the University of Zimbabwe in 1980.
 In 1981, the first black principal, Walter Kamba, was appointed and in 1982 the royal charter was replaced by an act of Parliament.
 Student numbers rose from 1,000 in 1980 to 2,000 by 1985.
 In December 1998, the university hosted the Eighth Assembly of the World Council of Churches (WCC).
 The Assembly, the WCC's chief governing body, met in the Great Hall on the UZ campus.

 On 5 October 1989, thousands of students at the university gathered to protest the arrests of two student leaders.
 Hundreds of riot police arrived, clashing with the protestors, several of whom were injured and more than 50 of whom were arrested and faced up to five years in prison.
 By noon that day, all of the university's 8,000 students were ordered to leave campus, and riot police arrived, blocking entrances to campus and preventing students from entering.

 The University of Zimbabwe Act was controversially amended in 1990, giving the government more powers and, according to many faculty, students and observers, attacking academic freedom.
 The late 1980s and most of the 1990s saw a rise in student protest, resulting in several closures and mass expulsions.
 Despite the ongoing tensions, the university continued to grow and the student population had reached 8,000 by 1995 and 10,139 by 2001.
 As the 2000s began, the university struggled to meet lecturers' and professors' expectations on salary levels, leading to numerous strikes.
 Many donors, including the Government of Sweden, which had previously been a major financer of UZ, cut or cancelled their aid.
 As the economic crisis grew in Zimbabwe, UZ began to fail to recruit lecturers and professors to fill vacancies.
 By 2007, the shortage of staff was preventing the teaching and examination of some programmes.
 Problems with water and electricity supply, as well as maintenance of infrastructure became critical by the late 2000s.
 The decline of UZ culminated in the university's failure to re-open for the 2008–2009 academic year.
 The university briefly opened in early 2009, but no classes were held due to strike action by lecturers.
 The institution was closed again in late February, following demonstrations by students against new, hard currency fees.